yuen07/azure-devops-gitleaks/README.md

 # Gitleaks

+Thanks to [Joost Voskuil/](https://github.com/JoostVoskuil/azure-devops-gitleaks) for creating and the Azure marketplace plugin.

 Thanks to [Zachary Rice](https://github.com/zricethezav) for creating and maintaining gitleaks.

 Thanks to [Jesse Houwing](https://github.com/jessehouwing) for providing a gitleaks config that has most of Microsoft's deprecated credscan rules ported to it.